 Bankruptcy Dollar Amounts Going Up

-New dollar amounts take effect on April 1, 2019, and will apply to all cases filed on or after that date.
-Consumer debtors who may benefit from the higher dollar amounts, particularly with respect to exemptions, the means test, and chapter 13 debt limitations, may wish to delay a bankruptcy filing until the new amounts take effect on April 1, 2019.
-Despite popular belief, many lower-income bankruptcy filers can retain all or almost all of their assets in a chapter 7 bankruptcy.
-The new higher exemption limits means that it is even more likely that consumers can protect their assets in a chapter 7 filing.
+New dollar amounts take effect on April 1, 2022, and will apply to all cases filed on or after that date.
+Many lower-income bankruptcy filers already can retain all or almost all of their assets in a chapter 7 bankruptcy.
+The new higher exemption amounts mean that it is even more likely that consumers can protect their assets in a chapter 7 filing.

 New Exemption Amounts Protect More Consumer Property

-For a state-by-state summary of state exemption amounts that apply to bankruptcies in certain states and that also protect property from seizure by judgment creditors, see NCLC’s Consumer Bankruptcy Law and Practice Appendix J. The same state-by-state survey is found in NCLC’s Collection Actions Appendix H.
+For a state-by-state summary of state exemption amounts that apply to bankruptcies in certain states and that also protect property from seizure by judgment creditors, see NCLC’s Consumer Bankruptcy Law and Practice Appx.
+J. The same state-by-state survey is found in NCLC’s Collection Actions Appx.
+H, and Appendix H for a limited time is open to the public.

 |Household Goods - § 522(d)(3)|